MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-driver.md

 ## Before you begin

-The following resources will help you learn about the Component Firmware Update (CFU) protocol:
+The following resources will help you learn about the Component Firmware Update (CFU) protocol.

 - [Introducing Component Firmware Update](https://blogs.windows.com/buildingapps/?p=54456)